awsdocs/aws-lambda-developer-guide/doc_source/vpc-ec.md

     Memcache is hosted using elasticache
     """

-    #Create a random UUID... this will the sample element we add to the cache.
+    #Create a random UUID... this will be the sample element we add to the cache.
     uuid_inserted = uuid.uuid4().hex
     #Put the UUID to the cache.
     memcache_client.set('uuid', uuid_inserted)